Netflix-Skunkworks/jvmquake/README.md

 be affected by GC behavior), you must compile it before using it against your JVM.
-You can either do this on the machine running the Java project or more commonly in an external build that generates the `.so` or a package such as a a `.deb`.
-The generated `.so` depends only on libc and should work with any linux JDK newer than 8.
+You can either do this on the machine running the Java project or more commonly in an external build that generates the `.so` or a package such as a `.deb`.
+The generated `.so` depends only your architecture and libc and should work with any JDK newer than the one you compiled it with on the same platform (so e.g. `linux-x86_64` will work on all `x86_64` linux systems).

 ```bash
 # Compile jvmquake against the JVM the application is using.
 If you do not